Buying A House and Car AFTER Bankruptcy

 Sometimes I feel just like the doctor when people ask me if they can buy a house after bankruptcy.
 People come into my office, making $30,000 per year with two children.
 They have $20,000 of debt and are barely able to pay rent.
 I tell them that they need bankruptcy and they ask me “but will I be able to buy a house afterwards”?

-So the first answer is that if you need bankruptcy, than bankruptcy is certainly the fastest path to home ownership.
-Click the blue links to read about credit scores and how bankruptcy will improve your credit score faster than not filing bankruptcy.
+So, the first answer is that if you need bankruptcy, then bankruptcy is certainly the fastest path to home ownership.
+Click or tap the blue links to read about credit scores and how bankruptcy will improve your credit score faster than not filing bankruptcy.